FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Make a prism

-Now extrude the wire in a direction and make an actual 3D shape   *
+Now extrude the wire in a direction and make an actual 3D shape:

 ```python